open/close all folders

 - Remember When You Blew Up a Sun?: Is quite lax when mentioning things like dying, and killing her old cheerleading coach.

-- Sociopathic Hero: By her own admission, she is and considers herself "really fucked up", what with having a quite messed up backstory and spending her time travelling aroundd the USA looking for undead serial killers to gruesomely dispatch.
+- Sociopathic Hero: In the most literal sense of the term.
+By her own admission, she is and considers herself "really fucked up", what with having a quite messed up backstory and spending her time travelling aroundd the USA looking for undead serial killers to gruesomely dispatch.
 She however does care about saving people and not hurting innocents, so she is not quite as bad as other examples of this trope.

 - She actually uses her ability to inflict violence on others without suffering mental consequence as part of a pep talk in the Son of Samhain series.

 - Staking the Loved One: Cassie is forced to kill her mother... twice.